 The combination of migraine with unilateral motor deficits in at least some attacks phenotypically resembles hemiplegic migraine.
 In an initial screen of established HM genes (CACNA1A, ATP1A2 and SCN1A) as well as in PRRT2, which was recently implicated in HM and other paroxysmal phenotypes, mutations in any of these genes were ruled out.
 Sequencing of SLC1A3 revealed a heterozygous nucleotide change c.1159 A > C (NM\004172).
-The variant was not detected in 100 control chromosomes nor listed in the databases dbSNP (SLC1A3) (SLC1A3) (SLC1A3) (SLC1A3) (SLC1A3) (SLC1A3) and SLC1A3) and SLC1A3 (SLC1A3) and SLC1A3) are variant of the parental DNA revealed the variant in the father, while DNA from other family members was not available (SLC1A3).
-The variant c.1159 A > C predicts substitution of threonine 387 by proline (SLC1A3) nor in the related neutral amino acid exchangers (SLC1A3) (SLC1A3) (SLC1A3).
+The variant was not detected in 100 control chromosomes nor listed in the databases dbSNP (SLC1A3) (SLC1A3) (SLC1A3) (SLC1A3) (SLC1A3) (SLC1A3) and SLC1A3) and SLC1A3 (SLC1A3) and SLC1A3) and SLC1A3 (SLC1A3) and SLC1A3) and SLC1A3 (SLC1A3) and SLC1A3) are verified in the database of SLC1A3 (SLC1A3).
+Analysis of the parental DNA revealed the variant in the father, while DNA from other family members was not available (SLC1A3).
+The variant c.1159 A > C predicts substitution of threonine 387 by proline (SLC1A3) nor in the related neutral amino acid exchangers (SLC1A3) (SLC1A3).
 EAAT glutamate transport is based on a large-scale rotational-translational movement of the substrate-harboring transport domain relative to the static trimerization domain SLC1A3 (SLC1A3) is part of the transport domain and translates by 17 Å and rotates away from the trimerization domain during isomerization to the inward-facing conformation (SLC1A3).